Small business credit cards are usually some of the most lucrative for banks because:

-You can apply here to get a one-time $250 cash bonus simply for spending $5k on purchases within the first 3 months, and earn a one-time $50 bonus when you sign up one or more employee cards within the first 60 days.
+You can apply here to get a one-time $250 cash bonus simply for spending $5,000 on purchases within the first 3 months, and earn a one-time $50 bonus when you sign up one or more employee cards within the first 60 days.

 This echoes #4, except you earn miles instead of cash back.

 Since it gives a full 2 miles/dollar and each mile is worth 1 cent when used for travel purchases, it’s also essentially earning you a full 2% rebate.

-This Spark card also has the same APR, same annual fee, and same excellent credit score requirement as #4.
+This Spark card also has the identical APR, annual fee and excellent credit score requirement as #4.

 Apply with this offer for a one-time bonus of 25,000 miles which you will get after making $5k in purchases within the first 3 months, and the opportunity to earn a one-time bonus of 5,000 miles when you sign up one or more employee cards within the first 60 days.

-These 5 Capital One Spark credit cards can really be boiled down to 3 different categories, when comparing the value of their miles and cash back rewards:
+These 5 Capital One Spark credit cards can really be reduced down to 3 basic categories, when comparing the value of their miles and cash back rewards: